summertriangle-dev/arposandra/README.md

 Translations exist in two places.

 - The Python code uses the files in the `ui_strings` directory.
-To create a new language, duplicate en.po to the new language code, then translate it. cd into the `ui_strings` directory and type `make` to build the new string files.
+To create a new language, duplicate en_tornado.po and en_static.po to the new language code, then translate it. cd into the `ui_strings` directory and type `make` to build the new string files.
+- To extract new strings, do `make genstrings`.
+To add them to the current language files, run `make msgmerge`.
+You will then be able to update the individual translation files.
 - The frontend has its own translations in `frontend/js/lang`.
 To translate it, duplicate the en.js file, and translate it.
 Webpack should pick it up automatically. **Important: the JS code only loads languages that